 Read more about these games below!

 Just like its previous entries, there’s an overwhelming amount of stuff to do.
 While the main quests are the main draw, the side quests aren’t too bad themselves.
 The depth of the storyline never ceases to amaze me.
-Every little thing you do will have some sort of consequence in the near future.
-One way or the other, you are doomed.
+Every little thing you do will have some sort of consequence in the future.

 Even a seemingly noble decision can turn disastrous.
 I have lost track of countless times I messed things up, and I love it.
 You will, too!

 This fourth installment of the Elder Scrolls franchise takes place in "Cryodill."
 If you’re not familiar with the lore of this series, it’s a part of a much larger land called Tamriel.
 So far, all the games in this series have been set in this huge chunk of land.